medo64/Render-CRLF/README.md

     "code-eol.highlightNonDefault": true,

-Color for non-default line ending is taken from `errorForeground` theme color.
+Default line ending is determined base on `files.eol` setting and color for non-default line ending is taken from `errorForeground` theme color.

 ## Known Issues